actoron/jadex/docs/mkdocs-ng/docs/tutorials/ac/05 Provided Services.md

 This chapter will deal with aspects of how to implement and provide component services.
 In general, a component service consists of two aspects: a service interface and a service implementation.

-Learning how to build provided services allows building an initial version of the chat application as described in [01 Introduction](01 Introduction).
+Learning how to build provided services allows building an initial version of the chat application as described in [Application Context](01 Introduction#application-context).
 The design figure is repeated below for completeness.

+![AC Tutorial.01 Introduction@chatdesign.png](chatdesign.png)
+*Conceptual design of the chat application*

 Now that the concepts of active components and services has been introduced, you should be able to grasp some more details of this figure.
 First, each chat instance is represented by an active component.
 Second, the chat components communicate using a provided and required service called *IChatService*.
-Third, this service provides a method *message()* that is called on all running components, whenever a chat component whishes to send a message.
+Third, this service provides a method *message()* that is called on all running components, whenever a chat component wishes to send a message.

-![AC Tutorial.01 Introduction@chatdesign.png](chatdesign.png)
-*Conceptual design of the chat application*

 # Exercise D1 - Defining a service